This page about folic acid for gout was last reviewed, or updated, on 14 March 2017

 FOLIC ACID FROM YOUR DIET

 There are two terms used to describe folic acid, whose chemical name is pteroylglutamic acid.
-Folate is the form found in foods and juices such as orange, lemon and lime; folic acid is the form in dietary supplements.
+Folate is the form found in foods such as strawberries and juices such as orange, lemon and lime; folic acid is the form in dietary supplements.
 In many countries folic acid is added to popularly eaten basic foods such as flour, (and products made from it), cereals, rice and bread to ensure we get enough.
-That's why, if you download this list of foods containing folate, beginning with the highest, you'll find the folic acid fortified foods both at the top of the list and featuring prominently on it.
-The list is courtesy of the USDA National Nutrient database.ug on the list's header is the same as mcg, a microgram.
+You can look at this list of foods containing (folic acid) folate,

 Another gout sufferer told his (unsolicited) folic acid story to this website.
 In his case, 30 mg of folic acid, taken with a natural anti-inflammatory product, which he preferred to an NSAID medication, ended his gout attack in two days, with a 90% reduction in gout pain in that period.